Injuries to the rotator cuff are pretty common, as the shoulder is supported by a relatively small muscle group and one that we use a lot.

 Treatment for a rotator cuff tear can range from resting the muscle to surgery.

-Your physical therapist will work with you to improve symptoms and slow the development of chronic injury.
+Your physical therapist will work with you to improve symptoms and slow the development of chronic pain and injury.

 For acute injuries, your physical therapist will help you to manage your pain and prepare you for recovery.

-In chronic cases, physical therapy serves to improve how your shoulder works, restoring range of motion and preventing a more serious condition from developing.
+In chronic cases, physical therapy serves to improve how your shoulder works, restoring range of motion and preventing more serious conditions from developing.

 Your physical therapist may use any of the following methods to help improve your symptoms:

-- Application of hot or cold therapy to reduce swelling
+• Application of heat and cold therapy to reduce swelling

-- Teaching you modifications to your physical activity to improve symptoms
+• Showing you how to apply modifications to your physical activity to improve symptoms

 Phases Of Physical Therapy Rotator Cuff Tear Recovery

-If your injury is severe and you require surgery, it’s recommended you work with a physical therapist during your recovery.
+If your injury is severe enough to require surgery, it’s recommended that you work with a physical therapist during your recovery.

 The phases of recovery are as follows: